readyyeti/menu.py/README.md

 ## introduction ##

-**yetimenu** is a lightweight and simple python module used to quickly and efficiently create in-terminal menus.
-Using **yetimenu**, a developer can either create a selection menu, where users select an option from a pre-determined list of options, or a user-input menu, where users type their input.
+**yetimenu.py** is a lightweight and easy-to-use python module used to quickly and efficiently create in-terminal menus that work in both *Command Prompt* and *Windows PowerShell*.
+Using **yetimenu.py**, a developer can either create a selection menu, where users select an option from a pre-determined list of options, or a user-input menu, where users type their input.

 <sup><sub>**Note**:**yetimenu** *only displays a menu and returns the user selection/input, it does not handle user selection/input*.
 For a more in-depth look at how yetimenu works, please look at yetimenu/example.py</sub></sup>
 </br>